Important Information for First-Year Housing Applicants

 What are Living Learning Programs (LLP)?
 How are these communities beneficial to students?

-The Living Learning Program includes eight communities in the residence halls that are focused on either an area of study or interest.
+The Living Learning Program includes six communities in the residence halls that are focused on either an area of study or interest.
 They blend academics and daily life through classes, activities and live-in professors.
 You’ll get more from your Boise State experience in a Living Learning Program: more adventure, more community and more learning opportunities.
 Participate in retreats and activities outside of the classroom, develop strong relationships with other students and professors, and have access to additional academic resources, study groups and mentoring, right where you live.
 Choose any one of the communities for a built-in community of students who share common academic interest and a full-time professor living just down the hall.

 When will I find out my room assignment?